Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Basic definitions and setup

 \section{Basic definitions and setup}

-In this section we recall basic definitions and some properties of the so called mixed topology on a space of continuous functions $\vp\colon E\to\R$.
+In this section, we recall basic definitions and some properties of the mixed topology on weighted spaces of continuous functions $\vp\colon E\to\R$.
 A very general definition of this topology was introduced in \cite{wiweger} and, in the special case of the space of bounded continuous functions defined on a completely regular topological space $E$, it was studied in topological measure theory as one of the strict topologies, see \cite{wheeler1}.
-In this paper we restrict our attention to a special class of completely regular topological spaces $E$, but many results presented in this section, when appropriately reformulated, hold for larger classes of spaces, or even for every completely regular Hausdorff topological space. \\ The following hypothesis about the space $E$ is assumed to hold throughout the paper and will not be enunciated again. \begin{hypothesis} The space $E$ is a completely regular Hausdorff topological space, such that \begin{enumerate} \item compact subsets of $E$ are metrizable, \item the Borel $\sigma$-algebra $\mc B(E)$ is identical with the Baire $\sigma$-algebra ${\rm Ba}(E)$. \item a function $\vp:E\to\R$ is continuous if and only if $\vp$ is continuous on every compact subset of $E$. \end{enumerate} \end{hypothesis} \begin{remark} \ \begin{enumerate} \item[a)] Topological spaces that satisfy condition (3) are known as $k_f$- or $k_{\R}$-spaces, see \cite{jarchow} or \cite{wheeler1}. \item[b)] Polish spaces satisfy all three conditions of Hypothesis \ref{hyp_space}. \item[c)] Let $E=F^\star$ be the dual of a separable Banach space $F$ endowed with its weak$^\star$ topology.
-Then, $E$ is a Hausdorff topological vector space and thus completely regular, see \cite[Theorem 2.9.2]{jarchow}.
-We say that a set $B\subset E$ is $bw$-closed if its intersection with every weak$^\star$-compact set is weak$^\star$-closed.
-The corresponding topology is completely regular, and is known as the $bw$-topology, \cite[pages 427-428]{DS} or \cite[Section 2.7]{Megginson}.
-Clearly, the $bw$-topology coincides with the weak$^\star$-topology on every weak$^\star$-compact set, and therefore weak$^\star$-compactness is equivalent to $bw$-compactness.
-As a consequence, any function $E\to\R$ that is continuous on all weak$^\star$-compacts of $E$ endowed with the weak$^\star$ topology is continuous on $E$ endowed with the $bw$-topology.
-In fact, the $bw$-continuous functions are precisely the sequentially weak$^\star$-continuous functions.\ Thus, part (3) of Hypothesis \ref{hyp_space} holds.
-Let us recall that a dual of an infinite-dimensional Banach space endowed with its weak$^\star$ topology is never a $k_f$-space, see \cite[Theorem 5.1]{Noble} and \cite[Corollary 1.14]{Gabriyelyan}.
-By \cite[Theorem 2.3]{edgar}, $\mc B\la E,\sigma\la E,F\ra\ra ={\rm Ba}\la E,\sigma\la E,F\ra\ra$, and since $E$ is the countable union of weak$^\star$-compacts, we have $\mc B\la E,\sigma\la E,F\ra\ra=\mc B\la E,bw\ra$.
-Hence, $\mc B\la E,bw\ra ={\rm Ba}\la E,bw\ra$ and thus (2) of Hypothesis \ref{hyp_space} holds.
-Since balls in $E$ equipped with the weak$^\star$-topology are metrizable, and weak$^\star$-compacts are norm-bounded, (1) of Hypothesis \ref{hyp_space} also holds.\ In particular, every separable reflexive Banach space endowed with the $bw$-topology satisifies Hypothesis \ref{hyp_space}. \end{enumerate} \end{remark}
+In this paper we restrict our attention to a special class of completely regular topological spaces $E$, but many results presented in this section, when appropriately reformulated, hold for larger classes of spaces, or even for every completely regular Hausdorff topological space. \\ The following hypothesis about the space $E$ is assumed to hold throughout the paper and will not be enunciated again. \begin{hypothesis} The space $E$ is a completely regular Hausdorff topological space, such that \begin{enumerate} \item compact subsets of $E$ are metrizable, \item the Borel $\sigma$-algebra $\mc B(E)$ is identical with the Baire $\sigma$-algebra ${\rm Ba}(E)$, i.e.\ the $\sigma$-algebra generated by $C_b(E)$. \item a function $\vp:E\to\R$ is continuous if and only if $\vp$ is continuous on every compact subset of $E$. \end{enumerate} \end{hypothesis} \begin{remark} \ \begin{enumerate} \item[a)] Topological spaces that satisfy condition (3) are known as $k_f$- or $k_{\R}$-spaces, see \cite{jarchow} or \cite{wheeler1}. \item[b)] Polish spaces satisfy all three conditions of Hypothesis \ref{hyp_space}. \item[c)] Let $E=F^\star$ be the dual of a separable Banach space $F$ endowed with its bw$^\star$ topology.
+Then $E$ satisfies Hypothesis \ref{hyp_space}, see Appendix \ref{app.A0} for details.
+In particular, every separable reflexive Banach space endowed with the bw$^\star$-topology satisifies Hypothesis \ref{hyp_space}.
+In this latter case we also use the term $bw$-topology (i.e. we drop the $\ast$). \end{enumerate} \end{remark} Throughout, we consider a bounded weight function $\kappa\colon E\to (0,\infty)$ that satisfies the following \begin{hypothesis} \ \begin{enumerate} \item There exist $\kappa_j \in C(E),\ j\in\N$, such that $\kappa_j \downarrow \kappa$ on $E$. \item $\inf_{x\in C}\kappa(x)>0$ for every compact $C\subset E$. \end{enumerate} \end{hypothesis}